 I chose to have a HUGE sheet (4 ft. by 4ft.) mounted onto the wall so that I could create a faux bulletin board.
 Knowing I was going to use something to cover the metal, my husband made sure to leave plenty of plywood around the edge of the sheet metal.

-I still have this as the base of my background and I absolutely love it.
+To this day, I still have this as the base of my background and I absolutely love it.
 After placing magnets on my reward board, I can hang my Find-A-Star rewards right onto my backdrop without having to use more space.

 5. Bulletin Board Paper